 Tree squirrels, such as the gray squirrel, are generally loners, but if the winter is particularly difficult, a pair of squirrels may bunk together in a warm pile of leaves inside of a tree to keep warm.
 If a squirrel or family of squirrels are having a hard time nesting in trees outdoors, you can even find them in your attic, sheds, and barns for extra protection.

 In areas with particularly harsh winters in which natural water sources freeze over, a tree squirrel will eat snow to stay hydrated.
 Some homeowners will purchase a heated birdbath to provide an easy source of water to backyard squirrels.

-- Basin easily removes from the “twist-on” deck mount for convenience and cleaning
+- TWIST-ON DECK MOUNT: Basin may be removed from twist-on deck mount for convenient refills and simple cleaning

 The Squirrels That Hibernate

 As briefly mentioned above, there is only one group of squirrels that hibernates out of over 200 squirrel species: the ground squirrel.
 Ground squirrels include Ground Hogs, California Ground Squirrels, Chip Munks, Marmots, and the Arctic Ground Squirrel.

 Ground squirrels can be identified by their general small ears that are flattened to the head, their lighter coloration, and their burrows.
 These squirrels are also mainly located in rocky, mountainous, or desert regions, and live together in families or large groups.